balajibalasubramaniam/mutationdocker/README.md

 The generated mutants are present in a folder called 'mutants'.
 This folder contains subfolders for each template as mentioned in the MutationTemplates file.

 # Troubleshoot
 Thanks to William (Mike) Turner from NIMBUS lab.
-Here are some isssue that was found and fixed.
+Here are some issues that was found and fixed.

 1) It appears that Docker is now default configured to require sudo access.
 Mike suspects it is because they found a security flaw whereby a user without superuser access can actually gain it through a Docker container.